 Tough Conversations About Sacred Cacao and Cultural Appropriation

-Without a doubt, Jerred and Natalie have created a compassionate and welcoming space for people to engage with the spirit of cacao.
+Without a doubt, Locke and Stryffeler have created a compassionate and welcoming space for people to engage with the spirit of cacao.
 But, the use of cacao in yoga and other non-native practices is not without criticism.
 For one, there may be no “proper way” to conduct a cacao ceremony, since the drink is often incorporated into other celebrations rather than necessarily “worshiped” on its own accord.
 Second, different indigenous communities each use cacao in their own unique ways.
-And finally, while cacao has important cultural value, it also is simply a part of daily life for many people—it’s included in an episteme, an entire body of knowledge and worldview that extends far beyond the ritual use of just one plant.
+And finally, while cacao has important cultural value, it also is simply a part of daily life for many people—it’s part of an episteme, an entire body of knowledge and worldview that extends far beyond the ritual use of just one plant.

 One of the biggest criticisms of Western cacao ceremonies centers on cultural appropriation.
 Appropriation is the act of taking something or some practice as your own, most often without permission.
 Appropriating psychedelic and ritualistic plants is a major problem; plants like cacao become trendy amongst those seeking to experience and capitalize on native traditions.
 And yet, historically, very little of that capital made it back to the land and the communities from whence the plant originally came—an undoubtedly exploitive relationship.

 To further engage this conversation, DoubleBlind spoke with Jamilah George, a Ph.D. candidate at the University of Connecticut.
 George studies psychedelic therapy as a potential treatment for racial trauma.
 Racial trauma is trauma that’s caused by the everyday impact of racism, including microaggressions, systemic bias in the law, interpersonal violence, physical violence, as well as the inherited burden of a history saturated by the violence of police brutality, slavery, and colonialism.